 me to describe every amp and every

 possible schematics - how we want things to be modified.
+In general -

 western schematics are usually a result of a very

 long period of preparations, testing and optimization.
 They are